COVID-19 Updates: uc.edu/publichealth

-In cases where students plan to be enrolled at least half-time in fall, spring, and summer semesters, their Direct Loans must now be evenly divided over all 3 terms (rather than fall and spring semesters as originally awarded).
+In cases where students plan to be enrolled at least half-time in fall, spring, and summer semesters, their Direct Loans can be evenly divided over all 3 terms (rather than just fall and spring semesters).
 It will mean slightly smaller loan funds each term, but it will also mean that the student benefits from loan assistance throughout the enrollment timeframe.

-Co-op students will most routinely be affected by this requirement.
+Co-op students will most routinely be affected by year-round enrollment.

-Beginning with 2013-14, students are asked to provide enrollment plans when accepting their aid online.
-These reported plans are used to give students an appropriate aid eligibility budget as well as determine if the Direct Loans have to be redistributed over all three terms.
+Students can submit their enrollment plans (particularly to differentiate co-op and in-class terms) when they are attending year-round.
+These reported plans are used to give students an appropriate aid eligibility budget as well as determine if the Direct Loans are redistributed over all three terms.

 It is important that students accurately report their enrollment plans.
 Doing so will maximize your aid eligibility over the course of the year and for future years.

 Any changes in your enrollment plans should be reported to Student Financial Aid.